 The Rendezvous with Madness Festival, presented by Workman Arts, is one of the first and largest arts and mental health festivals in the world.
-Using art as the entry point to illuminate and investigate the realities and mythologies surrounding mental health and addiction issues, Rendezvous With Madness’ 2021 programming asks us to collectively reimagine what “normal” means to us after a prolonged period of living “abnormal” lives.
-RWM 2021 also marks the first event in the brand new state-of-the-art auditorium at the Centre for Addiction and Mental Health (CAMH).
-We are thrilled to be returning home after 11 years off-site while the new building was under construction.
+Using art as the entry point to illuminate and investigate the realities and mythologies surrounding mental health and addiction issues.

-The Festival runs October 28-November 7, 2021 and showcases a range of feature and short films from around the globe, plus the In(site) Exhibition, Project Undertow’s production of Rosa Laborde’s True and the Big Feels: Post-Radical Growth symposium.
+Between October 27-November 6, 2022 Rendezvous showcases a range of feature and short films from around the globe, alongside the “kind renderings” exhibition featuring six visual artists plus five live performances including a run of Flin Flon Cowboy and the return of our popular comedy night.
+Additionally, there are two online workshops on offer.
 All tickets are Pay What You Wish (PWYW) and there will be both in-person and virtual options for engaging with the festival, so all patrons can enjoy the festival safely.

 Join the Conversation

 Rendezvous with Madness has always been known for its captivating panels and Q&As and this year is no different.
 While many of our In Conversation events will be held virtually, the discussions will include artists, mental health professionals and mental health consumers who will engage in illuminating conversations about the intersections of self and health, the healing properties of art and so much more.
 Join the Conversation by attending panels virtually, or on social media using the hashtags #RWMFest and #MoreThanRebellion.